 Or maybe you are simply yearning to visit unique Parisian spots maybe you are not aware of.

 Well, you have come to the right place!
-I have been to Paris several times and I love seeing the unique and unusual side of her.
+I have been to Paris several times and I love seeing her unique and unusual side.

 Paris, referred to as the City of Light, is one of the most beautiful and captivating of European capital cities.